 - 1. Revenue Recognition Revenue is recognized when it becomes measurable and available.
 "Measurable" means the amount of the transaction can be determined and "available" means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
 For this purpose, the Commission considers revenues to be available if collected within 60 days after year-end.
 Grants and similar items are recognized as revenue when all eligibility requirements imposed by the provider have been met.
+Grant advances received for which not all eligibility requirements have been met are reported as unearned revenue at year-end.
 All significant revenue sources are considered susceptible to accrual. - 2.
 Recording of Expenditures Expenditures are generally recorded when a liability is incurred; however, expenditures are recorded as prepaid for approved disbursements or liabilities incurred in advance of the year in which the item is to be used.